bwm5473/picture/README.md

 # picture
-Made for first repository on Github
+Made for first repository on Github.
 My favorite food is French fries.